timmyb824/ip-addr-challenge/README.md

 ### NGINX

 NGINX is a tool I chose to use to serve the application.
-I wanted to make sure the application could be served over HTTPS and NGINX makes it very easy to do this.
+I wanted to make sure the application could be served over HTTP/HTTPS and NGINX makes it very easy to do this.

 ### Docker

-Docker is not a tool I chose to use for this challenge but it is a tool I chose to use to make the application easier to run. with Docker I can easily run the application locally without having to install Python or any of the dependencies required by the application.
+Docker is not a tool I chose to use for this challenge but it is a tool I chose to use to make the application easier to run.
+With Docker I can easily run the application locally without having to install Python or any of the dependencies required by the application.

 ### Vagrant